reumandc/SpatialSyncAndLongTermData/Timescale/Fig_Timescale_Examples/README.txt

 Full methods and details are described in the references cited above.
 In short:

-These data are estimates of kelp biomass from satellite data at sites along Central California.
+These data are quarterly estimates of the canopy biomass of giant kelp (Macrocystis pyrifera) estimated from Landsat satellite imagery along the coast of central California, USA (each site corresponds to a 500-m segment of coastline).
 Columns: site_id (see study cited above for map of site locations by site ID), year, quarter of the year, kelp biomass (kg)

 (d) WILLOW-CARROT APHID PHENOLOGIES willow_carrot_aphid_phenology.csv